primalivet/dotfiles/README.md

 the "stowed dir" will be symlinked, on level only. _This is generally not the wanted behaviour for dotfiles_.

-## Examples

 __ATTN__ As `karabiner` is unable to use symlinked configuration files we have to skip the `--no-folding` when linking Karabiner dotfiles.
 Read more at [Karabiner documentation](https://karabiner-elements.pqrs.org/docs/manual/misc/configuration-file-path/).

 ```
-# switch <dir> for the directory of the program configs your want to install
-$ stow --no-folding <dir> -t ~

-# this is how you would install the config for neovim for example.
-$ stow --no-folding nvim -t ~

 # As the above note says this is how to do it for Karabiner
 $ stow karabiner -t ~
 ```